Published on February 27, 2020 – Last Updated on May 11, 2022

-Meditation has sometimes received some bad press, often assumed that you have to do it cross-legged on the floor in a loose white cotton shirt, spending hours ‘omm’ing your way to inner peace.
-Now, for some people, that’s how they meditate and most importantly; it brings them happiness.
-More recently people are cottoning on to the fact that meditation doesn’t need lots of practice and a new wave of guided meditation has started to flood our headphones being packaged as the newest way to wellbeing.
-In actual fact, meditation has centuries of history being prominent in Hinduism and ancient Chinese teachings as a way of connecting, not only with yourself but also the world around you.
+Meditation has sometimes received some bad press, often assumed that you have to do it cross-legged on the floor in a loose white cotton shirt, spending hours’ omm’ingg your way to inner peace.
+Now, for some people, that’s how they meditate, and most importantly, it brings them happiness.
+More recently, people are cottoning on to the fact that meditation doesn’t need much practice.
+As a result, a new wave of guided meditation has started to flood our headphones, packaged as the latest way to well-being.
+Meditation has centuries of history being prominent in Hinduism and ancient Chinese teachings as a way of connecting with yourself and the world around you.

 The Complete Meditation Pack

-Achieving a level of happiness and success that you are content with does not come easy, there is a constant stream of scrutiny and criticism available, comparisons to the lives showcased on social media, unrealistic demands placed by work and expectations put on how and what we should class as a success.
-What do you do when your true aspirations or how you want to live your life doesn’t align with others expectations, what effect does this have on your health, wellbeing and motivation?
-Health, happiness, and success can be seen as the pillars to optimal living, all these will be different for every individual depending on their own hopes, dreams and drives.
+Achieving a level of happiness and success that you are content with does not come easy; there is a constant stream of scrutiny and criticism available, comparisons to the lives showcased on social media, unrealistic demands placed by work, and expectations put on how and what we should class as a success.
+So what do you do when your true aspirations or how you want to live your life doesn’t align with others’ expectations?
+What effect does this have on your health, wellbeing, and motivation?
+Although health, happiness, and success can be seen as the pillars of optimal living, all these will be different for every individual depending on their hopes, dreams, and drives.
 Although unique to the person, the core elements to achieve each are the same.
 These are; anxiety management, stress reduction, sleep quality, and personal development.
 All of these core elements can be influenced and enhanced by meditation.

 Anxiety management and meditation

-Generalized Anxiety Disorder (GAD) and social anxiety are two of the most common forms of anxiety experienced, across the world around 1 in 11 people suffer with anxiety (headspace, 2020).
-Many people may not seek professional help but might be aware that certain situations evoke panicky sensations such as sweaty palms, butterflies in the stomach, nausea or an underlying feeling you don’t want to do it.
-Most people experience this on occasion, such as giving a presentation or going for a job interview.
+Generalized Anxiety Disorder (GAD) and social anxiety are two of the most common forms of stress experienced worldwide; around 1 in 11 people suffer from anxiety (headspace, 2020).
+Many people may not seek professional help but might be aware that certain situations evoke panicky sensations such as sweaty palms, butterflies in the stomach, nausea, or an underlying feeling you don’t want to do it.
+Most people experience this on occasions, such as giving a presentation or a job interview.
 Most people can rationalize this feeling and know the moment will pass.
-For others, this feeling continues to grow and causes negative issues in their lives, some people will end up avoiding any environment or situation that might risk triggering those feelings of anxiety.
+However, this feeling continues to grow and causes negative issues in their lives.
+As a result, some people will avoid any environment or situation that might risk triggering those feelings of anxiety.

-Meditation won’t cure anxiety, but it can help to manage those negative thoughts and emotions that can lead to anxiety being triggered.
-Studies have shown that regular meditation practice can help relax neural pathways in the brain that control emotional regulation, including anxiety (headspace, 2020).
-Even if you don’t experience mild to moderate anxiety being able to manage negative emotions and anxious thoughts can help improve your overall mood and ability to explore your own thoughts and feelings.
+Meditationwon’tt cures anxiety, but it can help manage those negative thoughts and emotions that can trigger anxiety.
+Studies have shown that regular meditation can help relax neural pathways in the brain that control emotional regulation, including stress (headspace, 2020).
+So even if you don’t experience mild to moderate anxiety, managing negative emotions and anxious thoughts can help improve your overall mood and ability to explore your thoughts and feelings.

 Stress reduction and meditation

-Stress and anxiety are closely linked, acute stress or prolonged levels of high stress can trigger anxiety or anxious feelings around the issues causes stress.
-We have experienced stress since the dawn of time, it’s a biological reaction automatically triggered to help keep us safe.
-When danger is recognized the heart pumps quicker, adrenaline is released to keep us vigilant and our bodies divert blood away from vital areas like the gut to our muscles to ready us or either flight or fight.
+Stress and anxiety are closely linked.
+Acute stress or prolonged high-pressure levels can trigger anxiety or anxious feelings around the issues that cause stress.
+We have experienced stress since the dawn of time; it’s a biological reaction that automatically started to help keep us safe.
+When danger is recognized, the heart pumps quicker, adrenaline is released to keep us vigilant, and our bodies divert blood away from vital areas like the gut to our muscles to ready us for flight or fight.

-This reaction happens in everyone, it is very useful for cavemen who have to run or fight dangerous animals, fast forward to today and the danger is you have a deadline approaching with no time to complete it because of a hectic work schedule and you have that family meal you can’t get out of tonight.
-Our brains can not tell the difference between an animal about to eat us and an impending deadline, it recognizes the danger and alerts the body.
-The problem with modern-day is triggers for stress are around us constantly from work to home life, trying to keep a social life while still making time to exercise.
-All these stressors can build up and not only have a negative effect on your mood and happiness but also your health.
-Those who experience high levels of stress for a prolonged time can be at a higher risk of developing high blood pressure, cardiovascular diseases, diabetes and obesity.
+This reaction happens in everyone; it is beneficial for troglodytes who have to run or fight dangerous animals; fast forward to today, and the danger is you have a deadline approaching with no time to complete it because of a hectic work schedule, and you have that family meal you can’t get out of tonight.
+Our brains can not distinguish between an animal about to eat us and an impending deadline.
+It recognizes the danger and alerts the body.
+The problem with modern-day stress triggers is constantly around us from work to home, trying to maintain a social life while still exercising.
+These stressors can build up and harm your mood, happiness, and health.
+Those who experience high levels of stress for a prolonged time can be at a higher risk of developing high blood pressure, cardiovascular diseases, diabetes, and obesity.

 A further view of meditation benefits

-Back in the late 1970’s at The University of Massachusetts, a professor called Jon Kabat-Zinn was looking into the benefits of meditation to reduce stress for people with chronic illness, what he realised was meditation could be of benefit to reduce stress for anyone.
-He is often referred to as the founder of mindfulness as he developed the first guided meditation courses called Mindfulness-Based Stress Reduction.
+Back in the late 1970s at The University of Massachusetts, a professor called Jon Kabat-Zinn looked into the benefits of meditation in reducing stress for people with chronic illnesses.
+He realized that meditation could be of use to reduce stress for anyone.
+He is often referred to as the founder of mindfulness as he developed the first guided meditation course called Mindfulness-Based Stress Reduction.

-The foundations of this course has gone on to influence all of the mindfulness courses, meditation apps and resources available today.
-Kabat-Zin’s original Mindfulness-Based Stress Reduction is a course that is still widely recommended and used by people around the world.
-What guided meditation can do is help people to understand the mechanisms that influence how to be present and tune in with yourself.
-In relation to stress management meditation allows you to tap into sources that are causing stress, it might not be able to alleviate the stress completely but by being aware of it you can reduce its impact.
+The foundations of this course have gone on to influence all of the mindfulness courses, meditation apps, and resources available today.
+Kabat-Zinn’s original Mindfulness-Based Stress Reduction is a course that is still widely recommended and used by people worldwide.
+Guided meditation can help people understand the mechanisms that influence how to be present and tune in with yourself.
+Concerning stress management, meditation allows you to tap into sources that are causing stress; it might not alleviate the strain entirely.
+Still, by being aware of it, you can reduce its impact.

 Meditation and quality sleep

-Sleep is the foundation of overall health, yet getting enough sleep isn’t seen as a priority.
-During this state of rest, the brain and body completes some essential things that can only happen if it’s given the right amount of time.
-Whilst asleep, memory and learning is consolidated, the brain flushes out protein and toxins that have built up during the day, muscles and tissue around the body repairs and once all sleep cycles have finished you’re left feeling alert, refreshed and motivated.
+Sleep is the foundation of overall health, yet getting enough sleep isn’t a priority.
+During this state of rest, the brain and body complete some essential things that can only happen if given the right amount of time.
+While asleep, memory and learning are consolidated, the brain flushes out protein and toxins that have built up during the day and muscles and tissue around the body repair.
+Once all sleep cycles have finished, you’re left feeling alert, refreshed, and motivated.

-It is recommended to get between 7-8 hours of sleep per night, some people might even need up to 9 hours.
-The UK averages at 6 hours 30mins sleep per night (chemist4u.com, 2018) and the USA average at 6.8hours of sleep (News, 2013) both populations under the minimum recommended time to gain quality sleep.
-It might not sound too bad, but consistently getting under 7 hours sleep per night can impact on mental health and motivation levels the next day with increased chances of irritability and low mood.
-Getting under 5 hours of sleep instantly reduces the body’s control of blood sugar levels for the next day which can lead to poor appetite control increasing cravings for high fat and sugar foods.
+It is recommended to get between 7-8 hours of sleep per night; some people might need up to 9 hours.
+The UK averages 6 hours 30mins sleep per night (chemist4u.com, 2018), and the USA average at 6.8hours of sleep (News, 2013); both populations are under the minimum recommended time to gain quality sleep.
+It might not sound too bad, but consistently getting under 7 hours of sleep per night can impact mental health and motivation levels the next day with increased chances of irritability and low mood.
+In addition, getting under 5 hours of sleep instantly reduces the body’s control of blood sugar levels for the next day, leading to poor appetite control and increasing cravings for high fat and sugar foods.
 Consistently reducing the body’s ability to control blood sugars over time can cause significant health problems in the long term.

 How to achieve better sleep quality with meditation?

-What people can find difficult, especially if they’re feeling anxious or under stress is your brain doesn’t want to switch off when going to bed.
+People can find it challenging, especially if they’re feeling anxious or under stress, because their brain doesn’t want to switch off when going to bed.
 Instead, it decides to pull out and dissect all the things you’re worried about.
-Partly, this is the effect of anxiety and stress trying to be acknowledged but also the repercussions of modern-day life, our brains don’t have the natural signals to start slowing down and get ready for rest because it’s under constant stimulation from screens and distractions.
-Through guided meditation our brains are able to connect with our natural rhythms to relax and get prepared to rest.
-Meditation has been shown to improve the quality of sleep by helping relax the mind and body promoting the most favorable conditions to fall and stay asleep (headspace, 2020).
+Partly, this is the effect of anxiety and stress trying to be acknowledged and the repercussions of modern-day life; our brains don’t have the natural signals to start slowing down and getting ready for rest because it’s under constant stimulation from screens and distractions.
+Through guided meditation, our brains can connect with our natural rhythms to relax and get prepared to rest.
+Meditation has been shown to improve sleep quality by helping relax the mind and body, promoting the most favorable conditions to fall and stay asleep (headspace, 2020).

 Personal development and meditation

-Aiming for the complete pack; happiness, health, and success are the basics of personal development as more often than not you can’t have one without the other especially not sustained over a long period of time.
-Personal development is different for everyone, it might be starting your own business, reaching a promotion, getting fitter or just being able to manage your days without anxiety or stress.
-Whatever your goal is, taking the core elements discussed in this article seriously will help set you up to be in the best possible mindset to keep going forward.
+Aiming for the complete pack; happiness, health, and success are the basics of personal development.
+More often than not, you can’t have one without the other, especially not sustained over a long time.
+Personal development is different for everyone.
+It might be starting your own business, reaching a promotion, getting fitter, or just being able to manage your days without anxiety or stress.
+Whatever your goal is, taking the core elements discussed in this article seriously will help set you up with the best possible mindset to keep going forward.

-Using guided meditation enables us to be present and mindful of our inner thoughts, feelings, and conflict providing a platform for self-reflection and motivation.
-Mindful practices promote motivation, ability to manage anxiety and reduce stress which are all components needed to keep pushing forward towards your goals.
-On the flip side, mediation also allows us to process and accept any barriers or situations where things don’t go to plan increasing resilience and acceptance.
+Using guided meditation enables us to be present and mindful of our inner thoughts, feelings, and conflict, providing a platform for self-reflection and motivation.
+In addition, mindful practices promote a cause, manage anxiety, and reduce stress, all of which are needed to keep pushing towards your goals.
+On the flip side, mediation also allows us to process and accept any barriers or situations where things don’t go to plan, increasing resilience and acceptance.